Teacher in Ho Chi Minh City, 2

 “Yesterday he grabbed another boy’s workbook and scribbled in it,” Karen replied.
 “He drew strange faces over ten of the pages.”
 Then Karen glanced in the direction of one of the other women at the table.
 “Oh, Trinh, I didn’t see you.”

 The young woman, who looked like she was 16 years old, stood up.
 She was dressed all in white.
 “Karen,” she said, “we need to do something about Simon.
 I’ll talk with his mother.
 Simon should apologize to the other boy.
 We can’t let him disrupt the classroom the way he has been doing.”
-Trinh was standing next to Karen and speaking to her in a low voice.
+Trinh was standing next to Karen and speaking to her in a low voice, as if she was worried that someone would overhear.

 “Trinh is my teaching assistant,” Karen said to me.
-She turned her back on the young woman.
+She turned her back on the young woman and grinned at me.

 A small man entered the room from the corridor.
 He looked at me, then Karen, and, finally, Trinh before he turned back toward the group at the table.
 He was a Vietnamese man in his 40s, wearing thick black glasses and a nondescript tie.
 He shouted something in Vietnamese at one of the people sitting at the table.